 1) 100% of the underlying landowners must be willing to grant public road easements to the County.
-However, in some rare instances, a public right of way may exist and therefore there is no need to grant pubic road easements;
+However, in some rare instances, a public right of way may exist and therefore there is no need to grant public road easements;

 2) the road must be fully improved to County standards; and

 Private Easements versus Public Road Easements: The nature of a road easement determines who can use a non-county maintained road.
 If the road has a public easement dedicated to the County, the public has the right to use the road and road cannot be gated.
 If the road does not have a public dedication, then the public may be excluded from using the road.
-Easements can be found by reviewing title reports, if available; otherwise easements can be researched at the County Recorder’s Office or by utilizing the services of a title company.
+Easements can be found by reviewing title reports, if available; otherwise, easements can be researched at the County Recorder’s Office or by utilizing the services of a title company.

+Speed limits for non-county maintained roads: Pursuant to California Vehicle Code (CVC) Section 21107, law enforcement officers can enforce speed limits on non-county maintained roads in unincorporated areas of the County.
 In order for the law enforcement officers to conduct enforcement patrols, the Board of Supervisors must adopt a resolution to that effect.
 Vehicle Code enforcement in the unincorporated area of the County is the responsibility of the California Highway Patrol (CHP).
 Approval of the resolution by the Board of Supervisors does not constitute a commitment by the CHP or Sheriff’s Department to provide enforcement patrols on a regular basis.